wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

 ### &nbsp;Tier Application

-&nbsp;&nbsp;&nbsp;&nbsp;The appl tier manages the games that are created in GameLobby and PlayerLobby.
+&nbsp;&nbsp;&nbsp;&nbsp;The application tier manages the games that are created in GameLobby and PlayerLobby.
 When players sign in they are sent to the
-PlayerLobby, and when challenged that are sent to the GameLobby.
+PlayerLobby.
+The PlayerLobby must keep track of whether a player is or is not in a game.
+When challenged, the player is sent to the GameLobby.
 The GameLobby must assign players to games and also handle the case that somebody resigns.

 ## Sub-systems